Frequently Asked Questions:

 Q: How often do you have stamp shows?

-A: The SDAG holds four stamp shows each year, generally on the third weekend of February, May, September and November.
+A: The SDAG holds two stamp shows each year, generally on the third weekend of May and November but they do vary occasionally due to scheduling at the Mansour Center.

 Q: I have a collection that I would like to sell, can I bring it to a show?